 Story by Lizzy Scully & Steve “Doom” Fassbinder, photos by Doom.
 Stay tuned for a feature Q&A with Doom to be published May 24!

-There are only a few things you absolutely need to go bikerafting… You need a boat, a paddle, a PFD, a bike, something to carry your gear (bike bags or a backpack) and straps of some kinds (bungees or OK, burly Titan Straps are ideal).
+There are only a few things you absolutely need to go bikerafting… You need a boat, a paddle, a PFD, a bike, something to carry your gear (bike bags or a backpack) and bike straps of some kind (bungees or OK, burly Titan Straps are ideal).
 But really it could even be twine or a vine you find on the side of the river, or straps on your backpack that you take off.

 If you’re doing an overnight trip, add camping gear to the mix.
 Running cold water or whitewater?
 Bring a drysuit.
 And always, of course, bring the proper clothing for the climate, weather and altitude where you’re bikerafting.

 The ideal scenario with bikerafting is to bring things you’ll use for both the bike and boat portions of the trip.
 Titan Straps are useful to lash a boat to your handlebars or water bottles to your downtube, and also to lash your bike on the boat.
 Just remember, don’t carry extra stuff.
 You’ll regret your heavy load immediately as you’re pedaling (or more likely walking) that first hill.

 Now to do a deeper dive into your packrafting gear…

 What boats are ideal for bikerafting?
 Are there some that are better than others?
 Why or why not?